quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Protected Packets {#packet-protected}

 QUIC packets have different levels of cryptographic protection based on the type of packet.
-Details of packet protection are found in {{QUIC-TLS}}; this section includes an overview of the protections that are provided.
+Details of packet protection are found in {{packet-protection}};
+this section includes an overview of the protections that are provided.

 Version Negotiation packets have no cryptographic protection; see
 {{QUIC-INVARIANTS}}.